 Material happiness is fragile.

-Things can be lost.
+Things can disappear.

+Rise and fall.
 There is no such thing as eternal prosperity.

 Material happiness is fragile.